seldasen/Chocolate-Sales-Analysis/README.md

 What factors influence chocolate sales the most? (e.g., seasonality, region, product type) Which products generate the highest revenue per sale?
-Do certain salespeople outperform others, and why?
-How do discounts or bulk shipments affect sales?
 Are there regional differences in chocolate sales?

 3. Business KPIs (Key Performance Indicators)